Pricing & billing

 - Self-host: free, forever.
 Run

 spl serveon your laptop or your own server.
-No subscription, no usage limits, no telemetry. - Hosted instance: $25 / month, per instance.
-Includes a fully-managed
+No subscription, no usage limits, no telemetry. - Hosted instance: free — up to three instances per account, no credit card required.
+Each is a fully-managed

-You can move freely between self-host and hosted using spl export / spl import — the substrate is portable by design.
+You can move freely between self-host and hosted using spl export / spl import — your data is portable by design.

 What you pay for